pushkardps/Predictive_Analytics_For_Business/README.md

 ### Project 2: Data Wrangling : Creating an Analytical Dataset by Alteryx

 A pet store chain is selecting the location for its next store.
-You will use data preparation techniques to build a robust analytic dataset and use it to build a predictive model to select the best location.
+The aim is to use data preparation techniques to build a robust analytic dataset and use it to build a predictive model to select the best location.

 - Project 2.1a: [Data Cleanup](https://github.com/pushkardps/Predictive_Analytics_For_Business/blob/master/P2/P2_create_an_analytical_dataset/p2.1a-create-an-analytical-dataset.pdf)